Bound States in the Continuum Realized in the One-Dimensional Two-Particle Hubbard Model with an Impurity

-Now, it is easy to show that $0>E_{b1}>\{ U, -\sqrt{V^2+4}+2 \}$, and thus $E_{b1}$ falls outside of the second and third band.
-But \textit{it can fall in the continuum band $[-4,+4]$ to be an embedded eigenvalue.} For example, for $(V,U)=(-2,-0.5)$, $E_{b1}=-0.3284$, which is inside the $[-4,+4]$ continuum.
-The condition for this state to be a BIC is $E_b>-4$.
-In Fig.~\ref{fig2}, we have charted the regime where this condition is fulfilled.
+Now, it is easy to show that $0>E_{b1}>\{ U, -\sqrt{V^2+4}+2 \}$, and thus $E_{b1}$ falls outside of (above) the second and third band.
+But \textit{it can fall in the $[-4,+4]$ continuum band to be an embedded eigenvalue.} For example, for $(V,U)=(-2,-0.5)$, $E_{b1}=-0.3284$, which is inside the $[-4,+4]$ continuum.
+The condition for this state to be a BIC is $E_{b1}>-4$.
+In Fig.~\ref{fig3}, we have charted the regime where this condition is fulfilled.
 Note that this bound state exists whenever $V<U<0$.
 However, only in a subset of this regime does it fall in the continuum.
-Its energy can be tuned continuously across the boundary $-4$.
-In Fig.~\ref{fig3} we have plotted its squared wave function for two sets of parameters.
+Its energy can be tuned continuously across the band edge.